NashTech-Labs/jest-es.g8/README.markdown

-A [Giter8][g8] template for Jest Client!
+A [Giter8][g8] template for Jest Client.

 Jest provides an implementation of the Elasticsearch REST API.
 It is a Java HTTP Rest client for ElasticSearch.
 It’s API is similar to Elasticsearch API.

-Pre-requisite for running project:</br>
+**Pre-requisite for running the project**

 ElasticSearch should be up and running.
-You can download it from https://www.elastic.co/downloads/elasticsearch.
-Elasticsearch runs on port 9200.</br>
+You can download it from [here](https://www.elastic.co/downloads/elasticsearch).
+Elasticsearch runs on port 9200.

-To run this project:</br>
+**How to setup ?**

+**1) Clone the application**

+  `sbt new knoldus/jest-es.g8`

+  **2 Give name to your application**

+    name jest //you could give any name for example jest

+**3) Compile and run the application**

-1. cd src/main/g8
+    cd jest
-2. sbt clean compile run
+    sbt clean compile
+    sbt run

+ **4) Test the application**

+    sbt clean test

 We can also visualize the data using Kibana.
 Kibana is an open source analytics and visualization platform designed to work with Elasticsearch.
-You use Kibana to search, view, and interact with data stored in Elasticsearch indices. you can download Kibana from https://www.elastic.co/downloads/kibana.
+You use Kibana to search, view, and interact with data stored in Elasticsearch indices.
+You can download Kibana from [here](https://www.elastic.co/downloads/kibana).

-To see data is inserted or not we can query on kibana console:
+**To see data is inserted or not we can query on kibana console:**
 1. GET /_cat/indices?v
 - will show the created indexes
 2. GET company/_search